openhab/openhab-alexa/USAGE.md

 * Default category: SCENE_TRIGGER

 #### `ChannelController.channel`
 * Items that represent a channel.
 A channel mapping may be specified in metadata parameters allowing channel request by name.
+It is important to note only well-known channel names can be used as these are validated against a database on the Alexa side when requested.
+Unfortunately, Amazon doesn't provide a list of supported channel names.
 * Supported item type:
   * Number
   * String